jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   .. code-block:: python

     AssertionError:
-        'Hi, my name is Z Y and I am X'
+        'Hello, my name is Z Y and I am X'
-     != 'Hi, my name is A B and I am C'
+     != 'Hello, my name is A B and I am C'

   the names and ages change